On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Introduction

 \section{Introduction}

 Coxeter groups acting on a Euclidean vector space as a linear reflection group are precisely finite reflection groups~\cite{Bo68,Hu90}.
 In this case, the relation between reflection hyperplanes and the set of their normal vectors called {\em root system} is well understood and their interplay is the main tool to study those groups.
-Surprisingly, the duality roots/reflection hyperplanes is not very well exploited to study other cases of Coxeter groups.
-That is the case for instance for Coxeter groups seen as discrete groups generated by reflections on hyperbolic spaces.
-This article was motivated by the recent series of papers~\cite{HoLaRi12,DyHoRi13} in which some examples of the limit roots associated to a Coxeter group, acting as a discrete reflection groups on a Lorentzian space, looked like the limit set of a Kleinian group; see for instance the Apollonian circles in Figure~\ref{fig:intro} obtained as limit set of a root system.
+Surprisingly, the duality between roots and reflection hyperplanes is not very well exploited to study other cases of Coxeter groups.
+For instance, it is the case for the class of Coxeter groups seen as discrete groups generated by reflections of hyperbolic spaces.

+In order to fill this gap, the language of {\em limit roots} and {\em imaginary cone} was initiated in~\cite{HoLaRi12,Dy12,DyHoRi13}.
+The main goal of this article is to translate this language of limit roots and imaginary cones into the language of hyperbolic geometry.
+As a byproduct, we show that the set of limit roots is equal to the limit set of the corresponding Coxeter group seen as a discrete reflection group of hyperbolic isometries.
+Let us describe more precisely the content of this article.

-On one hand, any Coxeter group $W$ has a representation as a {\em discrete reflection subgroup} of the orthogonal group $\OO_B(V)$, where $V$ is a finite dimensional vector space and $B$ is a symmetric bilinear form.
+On the one hand, any Coxeter group $W$ has a representation as a {\em discrete reflection subgroup} of the orthogonal group $\OO_B(V)$, where $V$ is a finite dimensional vector space and $B$ is a symmetric bilinear form.
 With such a representation of $W$ arises a natural set of vectors $\Phi$ called a {\em root system}, which are unit $B$-normal vectors of the reflection hyperplanes associated to reflections in $W$.
-The root system $\Phi$ has an empty set of accumulation points, but the projective version $\h\Phi$ of $\Phi$, represented on an affine hyperplane $\mathcal H$, has an interesting set of accumulation points $E(\Phi)$ (see for instance Figure~\ref{fig:intro}).
-The set $E(\Phi)$ is called the {\em set of limit roots of $\Phi$} and its study was initiated in~\cite{HoLaRi12} and continued in~\cite{DyHoRi13}.
-Among other properties, it was shown that $E(\Phi)$ lies on the isotropic cone $Q=\{v\in V\,|\, B(v,v)=0\}$, that $E(\Phi)$ enjoys some fractal properties and the natural action of $W$ on $E(\Phi)$ was studied.
+The root system $\Phi$ has an empty set of accumulation points, but the projective version $\widehat\Phi$ of $\Phi$, represented on an affine hyperplane $\mathcal H$, has an interesting set of accumulation points $E(\Phi)$ (see for instance Figure~\ref{fig:intro}).
+The set $E(\Phi)$ is called the {\em set of limit roots of $\Phi$} and its study was initiated in~\cite{HoLaRi12} and continued in~\cite{Dy12,DyHoRi13}.
+Among other properties, it was shown that $E(\Phi)$ lies on the isotropic cone~${{Q=\{v\in V\,|\, B(v,v)=0\}}}$, that $E(\Phi)$ satisfies some fractal-like properties, that the convex hull $\conv(E(\Phi))$ of $E(\Phi)$ in an appropriate chart admits an infinite tiling called the {\em imaginary convex set}, and the action of $W$ on $\widehat\Phi\sqcup\conv(E(\Phi))$ was studied.